shotgunsoftware/tk-framework-desktopclient/README.md

 ## Use the standalone client

 This repository can be used as a command line tool.
-In order to make a request to a Desktop Server, you can execute a [zip](https://github.com/shotgunsoftware/tk-framework-desktopclient/archive/master.zip) of this repository using `python tk-framework-desktopclient.zip`
+In order to make a request to a Desktop Server, you can execute a the `client.py` file using `python client.py`

 ## Build the vendors folder